 iA student who has difficulty thinking of at least three sensible explanations for any correlation that he is really interested in should probably choose another profession (Arthur L. Stinchcombe)

 Sociologist Jeroen van der Waal (Ph.D.
-Erasmus University Rotterdam, 2010) is associate professor at Erasmus University Rotterdam, Fellow at Erasmus University College, and a member of the Erasmus Graduate School of Social Sciences and the Humanities, and Young Erasmus.
-His research is predominantly located in the fields of political sociology, urban sociology and sociology of health.
+Erasmus University Rotterdam, 2010) is full professor of Sociology of Stratification at Erasmus University Rotterdam, Fellow at Erasmus University College, and a member of the Erasmus Graduate School of Social Sciences and the Humanities, and Young Erasmus.
+His research is predominantly located in the fields of political sociology and sociology of health.

 Explaining why social stratification is linked to political attitudes and behaviour, and to health outcomes and health-related behaviour, in Western societies is the bedrock of his research program.
 Informed by the Weberian distinction between class and status, Jeroen analyses how both economic and cultural stratification independently affect political attitudes and behaviour, and health outcomes and health-related behaviour, by means of very different mechanisms, and each in various ways.

 In order to do so, he goes beyond providing 'explanations' by means of re-establishing well-established empirical generalisations.
 Instead, the approach applied in Jeroen van der Waal's research program considers such empirical generalisations mere starting points for research, that is, as patterns that need to be explained by uncovering the mechanisms that underlie these, informed by Mertonian middle-range theories.